Petlja/TxtProgInPythonEng/_sources/02_Console/02_Console_09_elif.rst

     **Task - studying:**

-    John's parents told John that if he received fours or fives in maths and English, he could go to an afternoon football tournament, otherwise he had to learn the subject or subjects from which he received grade(s) less than 4 (grades are from 1 to 5).
+    John's parents told John that if he received fours or fives in maths and English, he could go to an afternoon football tournament, otherwise he had to learn the subject or subjects from which he received grade(s) less than 4 (grades are from 1 to 5, 1 being the worst, 5 being the best).

     Write a program that first loads John's math grade and then English grade and prints a message for John.
 For example: